make a fuss

 レンタカーの擦り傷について大騒ぎしないでください。

-The neighbors made a fuss over the quiet celebration, even though it ended early.
+The neighbors made a fuss about the noise, even though the celebration ended early.

 make a fuss の語源・成り立ち Etymology